 We are a data driven school with staff members who are knowledgeable about state standards, assessments, standardized testing, and know how to interpret the results.
-All of our teachers and administrators have attended ESU 4 inservices on standards, assessments, and using data.
+With the help of ESU 4 all of our teachers and administrators have attended inservices on standards, assessments, and using data.
 Annually our school improvement data committee attends the ESU 4 sponsored data retreat.